z3r0dmg/cftmpr/README.md

 ## Status

-The project is in its nascent stage. idgen package has been completed. user-auth package will be up next.
+The project is in its nascent stage.
+Login routes have been implemented.
+Messaging routes up next.